Frequently Asked Questions:

 Is the printed image going to peel off?

 No, TilePrinting.com does not stick your image onto the tile.
 We use 2 different printing processes, one called sublimation printing and the other CPP.
-With the sublimation process the tiles are coated with a polymer layer and the dyes will melt into the polymer during the printing process.
-The CPP process will be fired and ceramic pigments are melted into the tile.
+In the sublimation process, the tiles are coated with a polymer layer and dyes penetrate into the polymer during the printing process.
+In the CPP process, very high temperature kiln-firing is employed in which ceramic pigments are fused into the tile.

 How accurate are the tile sizes?

-This varies as we purchase our pre-coated tiles from different manufactures and they also switch tile suppliers from time to time.
-Please remember, even if tiles come from the same production batch, they can always differ in size from tile to tile.
+This varies as we purchase our pre-coated tiles from different distributors and they also switch tile suppliers from time to time.
+Please remember, even if tiles come from the same production batch, they may differ slightly in size from tile to tile.
 Please contact us if you need measurements from our current stock.

 Are the tiles scratch resistant?

-It depends on the impact or abrasion.
-With enough force you will be able to scratch the surface and damage the print.
-Ceramic Gloss tiles are subject to swirl marks in the top gloss layer (not the image) due to the high gloss finish.
-Ceramic Matte tiles have a higher impact or abrasion resistance compared to the gloss finish.
-Glass tiles are printed on the back and therefore the print can not scratch off because the top is subject to impact or abrasion.
-All tiles are for decorative use only.
-We don’t recommend to use our printed tiles as floor tile, tiles for swimming pools or any other application that is subject to impact, abrasion, contact with chemicals or direct sunlight.
+Sublimation tiles: With enough force you will be able to scratch the surface.
+Ceramic Gloss tiles are subject to swirl marks in the top gloss layer (not the image) and should only be ordered for decorative use.
+Ceramic Matte and Satin tiles have a higher impact or abrasion resistance compared to the gloss finish.
+Matte and Satin tiles are durable enough to be used for shower walls or as a kitchen backsplash.
+Glass tiles are printed on the back and therefore the print can not scratch off if the top is subject to impact or abrasion.
+Don't use our sublimation printed tiles as floor tile (except textured glass), tiles for swimming pools or any other application that is subject to impact, abrasion, contact with chemicals or direct sunlight.

 What finishes are available?

-We offer Gloss and Matte tile finish.
-Ceramic Gloss tiles are subject to swirl marks in the top gloss layer (not the image) if not cleaned or handled properly.
-Matte finish is more durable.
+We offer a gloss, satin and matte tile finish on our sublimation printed tiles and a semi-gloss finish on our UV resistant CPP tiles.
+Ceramic gloss tiles are subject to swirl marks in the top gloss layer (not the image) if not cleaned or handled properly.
+The matte and satin finish is more durable.
+Matte tiles have a slightly rough surface texture.
 All tiles will show some grade of very small bumps and pits in the top coating.
+Glass tiles are hand cut and can show very small marks/roughness on the edges and on the top surface.
 This is normal as the tiles are delivered this way from our suppliers.
+Please understand that we cannot hand pick each tile.

 What will the printing quality look like?

-Tile printing can not be compared to photo prints, fine art prints, digital printing on paper, canvas printing or even offset printing.
+Tile printing cannot be compared to photo prints, fine art prints, digital printing on paper, canvas printing or even offset printing.
 The general print quality will depend on the image you submit to us, but also on the tile finish and type.
 The printed image on a gloss tile has an almost photo like look with strong colors and great contrast.
-On matte tiles the image has a softer/lighter look and little less contrast.
-Very fine details and thin lines might blur out a bit in the matte finish.
+On satin or matte tiles the image has a softer look and a little less contrast, but a overall darker appearance.
+Fine details and thin lines blur out a bit in the satin or matte finish.
 Tumbled stone tiles give you the old world look.
 Each tumbled stone tile will look different in regards to surface texture, print contrast or color.
 Glass Tiles are printed from the back on a white coating.
 The image will show a little lighter, but the shiny glass surface will compensate for it.
 Very fine details and thin lines might get lost.

 How can I clean the tiles?